 Surprising Sung Sot Cave In Halong Bay

-This is how we feel making our way through Sung Sot, the limestone caves of Halong Bay.
+This is how we feel making our way through Sung Sot Caves, the limestone caves of Halong Bay.

 It’s part of a 24 hour tour of the famous island stacks, listed as a UNESCO World Heritage Site.
-Our cruise boat dropped us on the jetty and after 10mins climbing the steep, stone staircase along with other very hot (temperature) looking tourists we then filed down through the narrow entrance of the cave.
+Our cruise boat dropped us on the jetty and after 10mins climbing the steep, stone staircase along with other very hot (temperature) looking tourists we then filed down through the narrow entrance of the Sung Sot Cave.

 Into The Fairytale

 Initially it seemed we might be disappointed.
 The first cave was rather small and, as part of the human cattle herd, space for photography was at a premium.